Alternative LendingAll you need to know about small business funding in Canada.

 Merchant Cash Advances

 A merchant cash advance is another option if many of your customers pay you with credit or debit cards.
-You can get funding in as little as one to five business days, and in many cases, your credit is not even a consideration.
+When approved for a merchant cash advance, you can receive funding in your business bank account in as little as one to five business days, and in many cases, your credit is not even a consideration.
 These lenders look at things like the time your business has been open as well as your monthly revenue in order to determine whether you qualify.
 While some merchant cash advances come with high APRs, others have one-time fees built right into the total amount of the loan.
 Instead of monthly payments over a fixed term, you will repay this type of loan with a percentage of your daily sales.
 It’s one of the most flexible ways for businesses to get the money they need.

 If you run a business that depends on invoicing to generate revenue, then you might benefit from a relatively new type of loan on the market – invoice financing.
 Simply put, you can apply for an advance on a percentage of your accounts receivable, which is typically anything between 75% and 85%.
 Then lender pays you the rest of the money minus any fees whenever you collect the payments for the invoices.
 There is usually no credit check or collateral required, but the fees are higher than conventional business loans.